TheSpiritMan/Simplilearn-DevOps-Project1-Angular/Documentation.md

 - Using `-d` flag will run the container in detached mode.
 - Using `-p` flag will publish the port of the container.
 - Using `--name` flag will assign custom_name to a container.
-- Change `$IMAGE_NAME`,`$TAG` and `$CONTAINER_NAME` with the docker image name,its tag and assign the container name according to your wish.
+- Change `$IMAGE_NAME`,`$TAG` and `$CONTAINER_NAME` with the docker image name, its tag and assign the container name according to your wish.
 - Visit [http://localhost:8080](http://localhost:8080) on your browser to open the project.
-Remember this webpage in open using your container.
+Remember this webpage is running using your container.

 ## Docker Compose
 - You can use above docker process to manually create docker image and run it using `docker run` command.